MeowgicalAI/DFAB-GCN/README.md

 Optional validation support during training

-Repository

-DFAB-GCN/
-├── main.py
-├── requirements.txt
-├── figure1.PNG
-└── ...

-The exact directory structure may vary with the repository version.
-See the source code for dataset paths, configuration fields, and output locations.

 Requirements

 The reference environment is:

-Component

-Version

-Python

-3.10
+Python 3.10

-CUDA

-12.1
+CUDA 12.1

-PyTorch

-2.5.1
+PyTorch 2.5.1

+PyTorch Geometric 2.6.1

-PyTorch Geometric
+The following PyTorch Geometric extension packages were used:

-2.6.1

-torch_cluster

-1.6.3

-torch_scatter

-2.1.2

-torch_sparse

-0.6.18

-torch_spline_conv

-1.2.2
+torch_cluster==1.6.3+pt25cu121

+torch_scatter==2.1.2+pt25cu121

+torch_sparse==0.6.18+pt25cu121

+torch_spline_conv==1.2.2+pt25cu121

-CUDA is recommended for GPU training.
-If you use a different PyTorch or CUDA version, install the corresponding PyTorch Geometric extension wheels.
+CUDA support is recommended for training but is not required for basic code inspection or CPU execution.
+If you use another PyTorch or CUDA version, install the matching PyTorch Geometric wheels.

 Installation